glennawatson/GitSMimeSign/README.md

 Because `git` does not pass a RFC3161 time stamp authority URL you can set one in the configuration file

-Create a file in your user profile directory called `.smimesignerconfig`, add the contents modified with your timestamp authority url:
+Create a file in your user profile directory called `.gitsmimesignconfig`, add the contents modified with your timestamp authority url:

 ```ini
 [Certificate]